AntErs0/Discord-ShaxxBot/README.md

 ## Other things

-The default commands prefix is 'Shaxx ', you can change it changing "command_prefix=" at line 13 in shaxxbot.py
+The default commands prefix is 'Shaxx ', you can change it changing "COMMAND_PREFIX=" in the .env file